Quick Start

 [False True]

-Collections of simplices are returned as simple lists-of-lists:
+Collections of simplices are returned as simple lists-of-tuples:

 print(st.simplices())